jernotte/StudyGuide/Content/AI/StudyGuide/Transformers.md

 1. What would happen if our attention dimension was too small?
 What about if it was too large?
 **Expected Answer**: The attention dimension in a Transformer model determines how much information the model can process and learn from in each attention operation.
 If this dimension is too small, the model may not have enough capacity to effectively capture and learn complex relationships in the data, leading to underfitting.
 On the other hand, if the attention dimension is too large, the model might become too complex, leading to overfitting on the training data and unnecessary increases in computational requirements and training time

-5. Explain the multi-head attention mechanism in Transformers.
-**Expected Answer**: Multi-head attention in Transformers involves splitting the attention mechanism into multiple heads.
-Each head focuses on different parts of the input, allowing the model to capture various aspects of the information.
-This parallel processing leads to a more comprehensive understanding of the input.

 6. How does the GPT (Generative Pre-trained Transformer) architecture differ from the standard Transformer model?
 **Expected Answer**: GPT is a variant of the Transformer model that uses only the decoder part of the original architecture.
 It is pre-trained on a large corpus of text and fine-tuned for specific tasks.
 GPT models are designed for generative tasks and have a unidirectional nature, meaning each token can only attend to previous tokens.